sea-comet/Graduation/README.md

-# Top 10 BraTS 2020 open sourced solution
+# BraTS 2020 solution -- modified version for graduation project

 This is the repository of our solution to the 2020 edition of the BraTS challenge.
 Our paper is available at [arXiv](https://arxiv.org/abs/2011.01045).